Luis Suárez: 2021–22: Second season and departure

 Suárez scored during his first league start of the season against Villarreal, although he suffered a bruise and had to be taken off, resulting in a 2–2 draw.
 On 21 September, Suárez scored both of Atletico's goals in a 2–1 comeback victory over Getafe.
 On 28 September, Suárez scored an injury time penalty during a 2–1 comeback away win against AC Milan in the 2021–22 UEFA Champions League group stage.
-O 2 October, Suárez both scored and assisted as Atletico defeated Barcelona 2–0 in La Liga, though he did not celebrate netting against his former club.
+On 2 October, Suárez both scored and assisted as Atletico defeated Barcelona 2–0 in La Liga, though he did not celebrate netting against his former club.
 Suárez scored another brace on 24 October, as he led Atletico to a 2–2 draw against Real Sociedad after trailing by two goals.
-On 2 April, he scored two goals against Alaves in a 4–1 win.
+On 2 April, he scored two goals against Alavés in a 4–1 win.
 Following the result he reached a tally of 11 league goals for the season; the tenth consecutive season in domestic leagues he reached double figures in his career.

 On 15 May 2022, after the last home match this campaign for Atlético, the team announced Suárez's departure at the end of the season, where he was given a farewell as well as a standing ovation as fans unfurled a giant banner reading "Thank you Lucho for making us champions."
 Later on, the club also honored Suárez by presenting an illustration of his figure across the main mural at the museum of Wanda Metropolitano Suárez again ended the season as Atletico's top scorer with 13 goals.

 Return to Nacional

 On 26 July 2022, Suárez announced that he had reached a pre-agreement with his boyhood club Nacional ahead of a free transfer to the club, which was confirmed the following day.
 He made his second debut for El Bolso on 2 August, in a Copa Sudamericana 1–0 defeat to Atlético Goianiense, at the Parque Central.
 Four days later, he scored the final goal in a 3–0 league home win over Rentistas.

-On 31 October, during the Championship finals, Suárez had a Man of the Match performance where he scored a brace to lead his team to a 4–1 victory against Liverpool, making Nacional 2022 Uruguayan Primera División Champions.
-Suárez ended the season with eight goals and three assists in 14 league games.
+On 31 October, during the Championship finals, Suárez had a Man of the Match performance where he scored twice to lead his team to a 4–1 victory against Liverpool Montevideo, making Nacional 2022 Uruguayan Primera División Champions.
+He ended the season with eight goals and three assists in 14 league games.